IBM/ibm-block-csi-driver/docs/csi_ug_uninstall_openshift.md

 Use this information to uninstall the IBM® CSI \(Container Storage Interface\) operator and driver through the Red Hat® OpenShift® Container Platform web console.

-**Note:** These instructions are for Red Hat OpenShift Container Platform users only.
-If you are not using the Red Hat OpenShift Container Platform, follow the instructions detailed in [Uninstalling the driver using GitHub](csi_ug_uninstall_github.md).

 Perform the following steps in order to uninstall the CSI driver and operator through Red Hat OpenShift Container Platform web console.
 1. From the web console go to **Operators** \> **Installed Operators**.
 Select the Project namespace, where installed, from **Projects:** **<namespace\>**.